Our Planning Commission has a vacancy, now what?

 The correct way to address a vacancy of a position on the board is through the bylaws.

-Michigan State University Extension offers sample bylaws and rules of procedures that can help Michigan Planning Commissions get on the right track to be in compliance with the Michigan Planning Enabling Act, which requires each planning commission to have bylaws.
+MSU Extension offers sample bylaws and rules of procedures that can help Michigan planning commissions get on track to be in compliance with the Michigan Planning Enabling Act, which requires each planning commission to have bylaws.

 - Identify the duties of the planning commission, the number of members, and length of their terms.